 Currently, domestic workers and caregivers do not have any legal rights under Taiwan’s labor law and migrant workers cannot freely transfer employers.
 They lack the same legal protection as locals or expatriates, and with Taiwan’s population aging fast, more migrant workers will be required in the future.

-This has been an ongoing issue since 2003, when organizations like Taiwan International Workers’ Association began to call on the government to make changes.
+This has been an ongoing issue since 2003 when organizations like the Taiwan International Workers’ Association began to call on the government to make changes.
 The Number of migrant workers has more than doubled from 303,000 in 2003 to 674,000 in late 2017.

 This isn’t a surprise when it is considered Taiwan also has the third lowest fertility rate in the world, being even lower than Japan.
 In the future, many more migrants will come to Taiwan to keep Taiwan’s economy competitive, all the while migrants take below minimum wage incomes.

 The government’s strategy to face their lowering birth rate has been to import manpower from South-East Asia, according to Article 52 of the Amendment Act.
 Basically, migrant workers are in Taiwan for the purpose of aiding in the development and progress of Taiwan’s economy and there are safeguards to prevent them from affecting Taiwanese jobs.

 At least 60% of elderly Taiwanese are being taken care of by family members and 30% by South-East Asian caregivers, and the issue of needing and exploiting domestic workers is because the government does not provide adequate elder care to Taiwan’s aging population and relies on 260,000 domestic workers, said Jing.